The Rise and Fall of the Heike

 Woodblock print of Taira no Kiyomori, by Yoshitoshi, published in the One Hundred Aspects of the Moon. 月岡芳年, Public domain, via Wikimedia Commons

-The Genji / Minamoto clan was scattered, but not defeated.
-In time, starting with Minamoto no Yoritomo, they were able to gather allies, including a Heike-offshoot the Hojo Clan.
-Further, the brothers of the Genji clan were gradually able to reunite, including the famous warrior Minamoto no Yoshitsune, and push back the Heike.
-This culminated with the battle of Dan-no-ura, when the Heike were almost totally wiped out.
+The Genji were now scattered, but not defeated.
+In time, starting with Minamoto no Yoritomo, they were able to gather allies, including a Heike-offshoot: the Hojo Clan.
+Further, the brothers of the Genji clan gradually reunited under Yoritomo, including the famous warrior Minamoto no Yoshitsune, and push back the Heike.
+This “Genpei War” culminated with the navel battle of Dan-no-ura, when the Heike were almost totally wiped out and a couple of the Imperial sacred treasures were reportedly lost.

 But by the time of Dan-no-ura, Taira no Kiyomori was already dead.
 Taira no Kiyomori has become something of a power-hungry villain in Japanese lore since the Tales of the Heike, and subsequent media.
-His death is dramatized as being a terrible illness with a fever so bad that no one could approach him, while in his fever dream he was said to have seen the denizens of hell waiting for him.
+His death is dramatized as coming from a terrible illness with a fever so hot that no one could approach him, while in his fever dream he was said to have seen the denizens of hell waiting for him including Enma the Judge of the Underworld.

 Another woodblock print by Yoshitoshi dramatizing the illness and death of Taira no Kiyomori.
 Yoshitoshi, Public domain, via Wikimedia Commons

 P.S.
 The larger Heike clan persisted long after the Genpei War, mostly through off-shoots such as the Hojo, Miura, and so on.
 But Taira no Kiyomori’s ambitions were crushed and his immediately family and forces destroyed at Dan-no-ura.
-Minamoto no Yoritomo, for his part, wasn’t exactly a saintly figure either, as he ordered the execution of his brother, Yoshitsune, after the war for assuming too much power.
-Yoritomo further, was hemmed in by the Hojo Clan who managed all the actual affairs of the new Kamakura Shogunate, relegating him more and more to a figurehead.
+Minamoto no Yoritomo, for his part, wasn’t exactly a saintly figure either.
+Yoritomo’s own family and sons were hemmed in by the Hojo Clan who managed all the actual affairs of the new Kamakura Shogunate, relegating these new “warlords” to figurehead positions.
 Ah, politics. 🤦🏻♂️

 1 Also called the Taira clan.
 The Chinese character 平 can be read as either hei or taira.
 Welcome to the world of Japanese kanji.